gorkemkurban/language-practice-website/README.md

 # Language Practice Website
-A website where you can practice the language you have learned, powered by artificial intelligence
+A website where you can practice the language you are learning with the power of AI